jackyzha0/jackyzha0.github.io/content/posts/primacy-of-consciousness.md

 Yet intuitively, a world held up purely through relations does not make sense.
 As Hedda Hassel Mørch pointed out in her critique of physics for ignoring consciousness, "for there to be a relation there must be two things being related." [^3] Otherwise, the relationship is empty -- "a show that goes on without performers, or a castle constructed out of thin air."
 Mørch argues that all physical relations should be made real by some substance that itself is not purely relational or else there would be no difference between mere mathematical abstraction and the concrete universe.

 Clearly, if we wish to poke beyond this veil of pure abstractions, our current explanations of our reality will not do: intrinsic natures simply cannot be captured through a purely physical approach. [[thoughts/Materialism|Materialism]] as given so far does not seem to stand.
-Taking its physical description as the totality is like **confusing the map with the territory.** It may be fine if you just need the map to navigate the world, but to open one's eyes to the real world, we must dig deeper.
+Taking its physical description as the totality is like **confusing the [[thoughts/map as territory|map as the territory]].** It may be fine if you just need the map to navigate the world, but to open one's eyes to the real world, we must dig deeper.

 We thus try to **bridge the explanatory gap from the other side**.
 Perhaps consciousness is fundamental to reality, not the other way around.